smart-data-models/dataModel.Environment/EnvironmentObserved/doc/spec_ZH.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
       x-ngsi:
         type: GeoProperty
     name:
-      description: 'The name of this item.'
+      description: The name of this item.
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
         anyOf: *environmentobserved_-_properties_-_owner_-_items_-_anyof
-        description: 'Property.
-Unique identifier of the entity'
+        description: Property.
+Unique identifier of the entity
       type: array
       x-ngsi:
         type: Property
     pointOfInterest:
-      description: 'A reference to associated Points of Interest (e.g. monitoring stations) that the associated observations are related to.'
+      description: A reference to associated Points of Interest (e.g. monitoring stations) that the associated observations are related to.
       items:
         anyOf:
-          - description: 'Property.
-Identifier format of any NGSI entity'
+          - description: Property.
+Identifier format of any NGSI entity
             maxLength: 256
             minLength: 1
             pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
             type: string
-          - description: 'Property.
-Identifier format of any NGSI entity'
+          - description: Property.
+Identifier format of any NGSI entity
             format: uri
             type: string
-        description: 'Relationship.
-A reference to associated Points of Interest (e.g. monitoring stations) that the associated observations are related to.'
+        description: Relationship.
+A reference to associated Points of Interest (e.g. monitoring stations) that the associated observations are related to.
       type: array
       x-ngsi:
         type: Relationship
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri